Vinicius-PR/Ignite-Shop-2.0/README.md

  ### Finally

-Open two terminals and type the next two commands on each to see the result.
-One to start the server and other to start the application:
+Type the next command to start the aplication:
  > npm run dev